mfazza/anagramma/README.md

 I also spent a lot of time dealing with Heroku's hosting issues.
 I wanted to use environment variables for my credentials, but Heroku doesn't have a plugin for MongoDB Atlas -they do have one for mLab.
 I figured that out and now everything works smoothly.

+Testing with the tests provided in Ruby was tricky.
+Tests will often fail because of the asynchronous nature of the application.
+It's common for the test to attempt to delete a word that hasn't been inserted yet, or expect a reponse about a query that hasn't been posted yet.

+Using benchmark-bigo.
+There was suggestion to test the application's performance, but that turned out to take more time than I had.

-## What I would do different in a production environment
+## What I would do differently in a production environment

 * One of the tests expects the wrong output.
 It works sometimes and sometimes it doesn't.
 The reason why: Ruby is synchronous, and if the server/db stalls a little bit, there's a chance one of the assertion will be made before the last word is inserted.
 Here I can modify the test myself.
 Professionally, I would reach out to whoever wrote the test to make sure I didn't miss anything in the assertion.